jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 }
 ```

-Which can also be writen as:
+Which can also be written as:

 ```js
 const App = () => {